diegopacheco/tech-resources/doing-better-in-AI-era.md

  * You will be held accoutable for you performance, so you must be on TOP of your numbers.
  * Lack of feedback is not good feedback.

+## The Way Forward

+* Be Curious, always ask questions, always learn.
+* Be Proactive, always take the lead, always be on TOP of things.
+* Be a Killer, always deliver, always do more than expected.